top of page

 The adjective 'compulsive' has its etymological roots in the Latin word 'compulsus,' which is the past participle of 'compellere,' a combination of 'com-' meaning 'together' and 'pellere' meaning 'to drive' or 'to urge.'
 This etymology vividly captures the essence of 'compulsive' as it relates to an irresistible urge.
 It implies a force that drives someone together with their behavior, often in an uncontrollable manner.
 When used in the context of compulsive behavior, it signifies actions that are driven by a powerful and overwhelming urge, even when those actions may have adverse consequences.
 The term 'compulsive' thus maintains its etymological connection to the idea of being driven together with a behavior or activity, despite its potential negative impact.

-Find the meaning of compulsive:
+Quiz: Find the meaning of the adjective compulsive:

 Try Again!